Iddahodhiambo/alx-system_engineering-devops/0x00-shell_basics/README.md

-script that deletes files in the current working directory
+script that creates directories in the current directory